Claude Code Skills

 Recursive Mastery

 Every failure is a gift.
 When a skill messes up, I identify the error, fix it, and update the skill so it never happens again.
-After five iterations, my workflows execute flawlessly across eight data sources in ten minutes.
+After five iterations, the same workflow runs end-to-end across eight data sources in ten minutes, and the failure log shows why.

 Workflow Compounding